bfreskura/kindle_note_parser/README.md

 #### **Important**
-When creating your own templates, add **.tex**/**.md**/**.txt** extensions at the end of the template file name, or the template won't be recognised.
+When creating your own templates, add **.tex**/**.md**/**.txt** extensions at the end of the template file name or the template won't be recognised.

 ### Dates
-Start and finish day of reading are dates when the first and the last bookmarks in the book were made.
+The start and the finish date of reading are dates when the first and the last bookmarks in the book were made.

 ### Examples
 You can see some of the exported examples in the *examples* directory.

 ## Requirements
-The only requirements is Python3 (tested on Python 3.5.2)
+The only requirement is Python3 (tested on Python 3.5.2)

 ## Versions of Kindle devices supported
 The script was tested on Kindle Paperwhite generation 5.
-I don't know how other versions of Kindle devices save this sort of data (I assume it's not very different from this one), but feel free to email me if you find some differences on other Kindle devices.
+I don't know how other versions of Kindle devices save this sort of data (I assume it's not very different from this one), but feel free to open a bug issue you find some differences on other Kindle devices.

 ## Author
 [Bartol Freškura](https://hr.linkedin.com/in/bfreskura)